Have you ever tried to walk or run with someone who has much shorter or longer legs than you do?

 These values overlap with the average step lengths for men.

-Because stride length is largely dependent on height, fitness monitors and pedometers often employ formulas to calculate your average step length based on your height.
+Because stride length largely depends on height, fitness monitors and pedometers often employ formulas to calculate your average step length based on height.

 These formulas to calculate average step length by height are as follows: